Skip to content

 4. social competition.

-Rock Up Netball targets two key female markets.
-Those who no longer want to play competition netball, and those women and girls who are currently leading sedentary and inactive lives.
+Rock Up Netball targets 2 key female markets; those who no longer want to play competition netball, and those women and girls who are currently leading sedentary and inactive lives.

 Six months into the project, Netball Victoria reports the program is successfully engaging target groups, with participant data to be assessed and made public during 2016.